Kendall & Kourtney's Matching Bikinis Are Giving Us Some Major Legally Blonde Vibes

 You're never too old to match with your sister, take it from Kendall Jenner and Kourtney Kardashian.

-While relaxing on a yacht on the French Riviera, the ultra-famous babes paused to take an almost too-hot-to-handle photo of themselves in sequinned string bikinis.
+While relaxing on a yacht on the French Riviera, the ultra-famous babes paused to take an almost too-hot-to-handle photo of themselves in sequined string bikinis.

 If the barely-there swimwear, in dazzling pink and bright blue, instantly reminded you of the sometimes-ditzy-yet-brilliant attorney Elle Woods, you're not alone.
 Jenner captioned the photo, "Legally Blonde vibes."